This page is for the 2nd Batgirl, Barbara Gordon.

 Barbara Gordon once again in her role as Oracle is perhaps the most important supporting character in the game.
 Through out the game, she's in radio contact with every new hero who gains powers as well as the DC universe heroes, giving orders in the Battle against Brainiac and Earth's super villains.

-Batgirl is set to appear as the second DLC character, sporting small arm blades, and a more leather based version of her New 52 costume, with the bat symbol on her chest longer.
+Batgirl is the second DLC character again voiced by Kimberly Brooks, sporting small arm blades, and a more leather based version of her New 52 costume, with the bat symbol on her chest longer.
+In the alternate universe, she is a member of the insurgency.